Structured Uncertainty guided Clarification for LLM Agents: SAGE-Agent

-\textbf{Error Recovery Mechanism.} When the highest-confidence candidate fails at runtime, the system generates diagnostic questions $q_{\text{error}}$ using function $f_{\text{error}}(\cdot)$.
-This adaptive questioning strategy enables recovery from: \begin{itemize} \item API failures or timeouts \item Invalid parameter combinations that pass initial validation \end{itemize}
+\textbf{Error Recovery Mechanism.} When the highest-confidence candidate fails at runtime, the system generates diagnostic questions using function $f_{\text{error}}(\cdot)$.
+This adaptive questioning strategy enables recovery from API failures, timeouts, and invalid parameter combinations that pass initial validation.